further-external/client-ckf-data-layer-spec/events/find_a_location.md

 Fire this event the user enters a City, State or Zip Code and the list of results is displayed.

+NOTE: Fire this event on pages where this feature is available(Find location widget, hamburger menu(responsive)

 ## Javascript Code
 ```js